 We always welcome suggestions, feedback and ideas from parents – please contact the Chair of Governors, Donal Townson, via the school office.

-2. Current Governing Body Information
+2. Current Governing Board Information

 |Governor Appointment Information||